raspberrypilearning/your-codeclub-story/en/step_5.md

 **Set the temperature:**

-First, roll a die to determine which part of the word table to use when creating your story:
+First, roll a die.
+This will determine which part of the word table below you'll use to create your story:

 **1–2** \= Low (predictable and safe)
 **3–4** \= Medium (balanced and interesting)